District Role in Parent and Family Engagement

-Districts have a responsibility to promote and strengthen parental involvement within their Title I, Part A programs.
-There are clear requirements that obligate districts to plan and implement family involvement activities with the ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.
+Districts have a responsibility to promote and strengthen parental engagement within their Title I, Part A programs.
+There are clear requirements that obligate districts to plan and implement parent and family engagement activities with the ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.

 Communication.
 Use Effective Communications with Families